miklevin/MikeLev.in/_posts/2024-11-02-got-my-llm-to-play-nice-with-web-ui.md

 into the groove where always wobbling on the verge of is collapse is merely called walking.
-Don't lose your ability to walk just because there's AI's and other entities all around you throwing stones trying to unbalance you&#151;usually because it makes them money somehow.
+Don't lose your ability to walk just because there's AI's and other entities all around you throwing stones trying to unbalance you—usually because it makes them money somehow.
 Here's my resilience trick.
 Ask yourself every day...

 <div class="wisdom">